laurentqro/cli-twitter/README.md

-# Exercise

-**Implement a console-based social networking application (similar to Twitter) satisfying the scenarios below.**
+**CLI Twitter is a console-based social networking application that satisfies the scenarios below.**

 ---